Registration rules

 First day of class attendance policy

 You are expected to attend all scheduled class meetings.
 It is your responsibility to plan your schedule to avoid excessive conflict with course requirements.
 However, there are circumstances that lead to excused student absence from the classroom.
-For more information, see the Excused Absences policy.
+For more information, see the Excused Absences and Makeup Work policy.

 Repeating a course

 Current University policy (section F) states that students may repeat a course only one time (excluding course withdrawals).
 The registration system will not allow students to enroll in a course for a third time.
-If you were considering taking a course for a third time, consult with your success coach or academic advisor to explore other options.
+If you were considering taking a course for a third time, consult with your academic advisor or success coach to explore other options.

 Wait lists